jahedMs/jahedMs.github.io/README.md

 Hi everyone, my name is Colin 😊 I'm a second-year PhD student in social and personality psychology program at the University of Toronto 🍁

 ## Research Interests
+I'm interested in diversity-related issues such as what is considered representation for marginalized groups, how to reduce different forms of prejudice, how those issues affect mental well-being.
+Part of his research also focuses on using psychometric techniques to develop valid assessments and advance measurement equity.

 ## Education
-- Ph.D.
-Social-Personality Psychology University of Toronto May 2027 (Expected)
-- M.A.
-General-Experimental Psychology Wake Forest University May 2023
-- B.A.
-Psychology (Honors) University at Buffalo, SUNY May 2020
+Ph.D.
+Social-Personality Psychology |University of Toronto |May 2027 (Expected) M.A.
+General-Experimental Psychology |Wake Forest University |May 2023 B.A.
+Psychology (Honors) |University at Buffalo, SUNY |May 2020

 ## Ongoing Projects